Treatment options for glaucoma

 Glaucoma surgery is done to lower intraocular pressure permanently.
 The most common type of surgical treatment for glaucoma is called trabeculectomy.
 It involves cutting out a bit of the sclera (the white outer layer of the eye) and the iris in order to allow aqueous humor to flow out of the eye more easily, thereby lowering the pressure inside the eye.
 Possible adverse effects of this type of surgery include vision problems immediately after surgery, scarring and – over the long term – cataracts.

-How effective is (preventive) treatment for glaucoma?
+How effective is preventive treatment?

-- After about five years, vision was found to be worse in 12 out of 100 people who used eye drops.
+- After about five years, vision was found to be worse in 12 out of 100 people who used eye drops,

-- 30 out of 100 people in the treatment group,
+- 30 out of 100 people in the treatment group.

 Eldaly MA, Bunce C, Elsheikha OZ, Wormald R. Non-penetrating filtration surgery versus trabeculectomy for open-angle glaucoma.
 Cochrane Database Syst Rev 2014; (2): CD007059.